CO₂ thermochemical conversion · biogas · water restoration · SGFA circular economy · reduced forest harvest pressure

 The pattern is consistent across all ACI sector analyses: no single actor owns the compound investment.
 The institutional response — SGFA Holding Oy with cross-sectoral mandate — is the same answer TN-012 arrived at independently.

-Contact Reduciner (Johanna Grönroos, Eemeli Tsupari).
-Document technical parameters for SGFA node integration at Varkaus or Oulu.
+Verify CO-route parameters with VTT thermochemical research group (Bioruukki).
+Document parameters for SGFA node integration at Varkaus or Oulu.
 Assess fit with Stora Enso CO₂ stream and existing CHP infrastructure.

 HVK extension.
 Include activated carbon (crisis water purification) and biogas in HVK strategic reserve designation.
 Basis: domestic production, self-sufficiency, crisis resilience — identical to existing HVK criteria for other strategic commodities.